DUNE/femb_doc/README.md

 (use a normal, not "cross-over" cable).

 Make sure your computer's firewall is disabled.
 On Ubuntu, run `sudo ufw disable`.
+On Scientific Linux 7, run `systemctl disable firewalld`.

-Click on the network manager applet in the task bar and go to edit connections.
+On Ubuntu, click on the network manager applet in the task bar and go to edit connections.
 Click on wired connection and click edit.
 Go to the IPv4 Settings tab.
 Change method to Manual.
 Click Add and set the Address to 192.168.121.50 and the Netmask to 24.
 Then click save and close the network manager window.

+On Scientific Linux 7, click on the button in the upper right hand corner of the desktop, then click on wired and then wired settings.
+Click on the gear icon.
+Now click on IPv4 on the left side.
+Now you can enter the ip address and mask.

 Network connection debugging commands
 -------------------------------------